 The University of Waterloo has a goal of ensuring that all qualified full-time undergraduate students have adequate financial assistance for their studies, and being offered a student award or scholarship can make the difference in whether or not a student chooses the University of Waterloo.

 University of Waterloo's spirit of innovation continues to cultivate knowledge and ideas that have an impact on local, national, and international communities.
 Our graduate students contribute significantly to research that encompasses many areas — from public health to recreation management.

 The Faculty of Applied Health Sciences will use these donations to leverage provincial matching programs.
 For every $5,000 disbursement by this fund, the Ontario government will contribute $10,000 towards a $15,000 OGS scholarship to support our bright and innovative graduate students.

-The UW Well-Fit Program integrates physical activity into cancer recovery.
+The UW Well-Fit Program at the Centre for Community, Clinical and Applied Research Excellence (CCCARE) integrates physical activity into cancer recovery.
 Cancer patients undergoing treatment often experience unpleasant and negative side effects such as fatigue, weakness, nausea, psychological distress, weight gain/loss, and depression.

 Evidence has shown that monitored physical activity will minimize negative impacts on patients and improve their quality of life.
 In partnership with physicians at Grand River Regional Cancer Centre, exercise specialists from UWaterloo assess and guide patients through a group physical activity program that has significant positive effects on well-being, energy level, and mental health.